 If your partner is going through depression, provide them with all the help they need.
-Here’s what you can do:
+Here’s what you can do (4):

 - Watch out for changes.
 Depression doesn’t happen overnight, it comes on gradually.
 You may take some time to realize that depression is the cause of your spouse’s behavioral issues.
-But once you realize, do not waste any time.
+But once you realize it, do not waste any time.

-- Understand that you need help to make your partner normal again.
-Your spouse certainly needs your love and support, but these are not enough to cure their depression.
+- Your spouse certainly needs your love and support, but these are not enough to cure their depression.
 They need professional help and maybe medical intervention too.

 - Be gentle yet firm.
 If you suspect that your partner is depressed, approach your partner with empathy and affection.
-Convince them they should see a doctor, and you will support them in their treatment.
+Encourage them to see a doctor, and remind them you will support them in their treatment.
 Your spouse may not accept that they need medical help but be firm on it.

 - Support your spouse in treatment and recovery.
 Your spouse will recover sooner with your support.
-Make sure they are taking the medicines in time, take them for counseling if required, do not leave them alone, and do not allow them to brood on things that make them sad.
+Make sure they are taking the medications on time, take them for counseling if required, (this is true in extreme suicidal cases, but it is not a good general rule), and try not to allow them to brood on things that make them sad.

 - Understand and learn about depression.
 Read everything you can about the condition and its treatment option.
 The more informed you are, the better you can deal with it.

 - Be careful about relapses.
 There is a risk of relapse in depression cases.
-Doctors usually prescribe antidepressants to prevent a relapse.
-Both the partner should stay alert on the signs of relapse.
+Both partners should stay alert on the signs of relapse.